 One of the most fascinating things about magnets is their incredible strength.
-It can also be the source of frustration for anyone who has ever gotten their magnets stuck together.
-Of course large magnets for tool holding appear strong, but even small rare earth magnets can prove surprisingly difficult to separate.
+It can also be a source of frustration for anyone who has ever gotten their magnets stuck together.
+Of course, large magnets for tool holding appear strong, but even small rare earth magnets can prove surprisingly difficult to separate.

 How to separate magnets depends largely on the strength of the magnet.
 Separating magnets relies on a few simple principles:

 Often our neodymium magnets come with a plastic or heavy cardboard spacer between them.
 It’s helpful to keep these for future storage.
 As a rule of thumb, the stronger the magnet, the thicker the spacer should be.
 Spacers simply provide a non-attracting surface for the magnets making it easy to pull them apart.

 The easiest method to separating magnets is to slide them apart.
 When separating magnets keep in mind shear force.

 Magnets are measured on pull strength, so are up to five times easier to move if they are pushed apart instead of pulled apart.
 Small magnets slide relatively easily, even without spacers.
 Use two hands for slightly larger magnets or magnets without spacers.